Regulator rejects Spanish ministers' complaint on Atlantia bid

-MADRID (Reuters) - Spain’s market regulator on Monday stood by its 2017 authorization of a 15.6 billion euro ($18.7 billion) bid by Italy’s Atlantia (ATL.MI) for Spanish rival Abertis (ABE.MC), quashing a Spanish government request to revoke the approval.
+MADRID, Jan 8 (Reuters) - Spain’s market regulator on Monday stood by its 2017 authorisation of a 15.6 billion euro ($18.7 billion) bid by Italy’s Atlantia for Spanish rival Abertis, quashing a Spanish government request to revoke the approval.

 The regulator’s affirmation bolsters Atlantia’s plan to create the world’s biggest toll road operator with a combined market value of more than 40 billion euros which has met with political hostility from Madrid.